swiftlang/swift-evolution/proposals/0xxx-is-case-expressions.md

 As of Swift 5.9 ([SE-390](https://github.com/apple/swift-evolution/blob/main/proposals/0380-if-switch-expressions.md)), you can implement this with `if case <pattern> = <expr> { true } else { false }`.
 These conditions are verbose and cannot be written in-line in other expressions, so are not a sufficient replacement for `is case` expressions.

-These type types of syntaxes can also coexist.
+Similar variants of these types of syntax can also coexist.
 For example, Rust provides a `matches!` macro in its standard library even though it also supports control flow expressions:

 ```rs
 #[derive(Copy, Clone)]